Marine biotoxin alerts.

 - Email alerts for subscribers: www.ttophs.govt.nz/alert

-Dr Kiddle said symptoms of PSP poisoning were numbness and tingling around the mouth, face or extremities; difficulty swallowing or breathing; dizziness; double vision.
-In severe cases, paralysis and respiratory failure can occur.
+- Symptoms of Paralytic Shellfish Poisoning are numbness and tingling around the mouth, face or extremities; difficulty swallowing or breathing; dizziness; double vision.
+In severe cases, paralysis and respiratory failure can occur

-“Acute symptoms usually occur within 12 hours of consuming shellfish,” said Dr Kiddle.
-He advised people not to eat kina, mussels, pipi, tuatua, oysters and cockles harvested from the affected areas since December 10, 2014.
+Do not eat kina, mussels, pipi, tuatua, oysters and cockles harvested from the affected area.

-Scallops, paua, crab, and crayfish may still be eaten if the gut (and skirt of scallops) is completely removed prior to cooking.
-If the gut was not removed its contents could contaminate the meat during the cooking process.
+Paua, crab, and crayfish may still be eaten if the gut is completely removed prior to cooking.
+(If the gut was not removed its contents could contaminate the meat during the cooking process.)
+Only the white muscle of the scallops may be eaten.

-“Cooking affected shellfish does not remove the toxin,” he said.
-Fish, such as snapper, cod, gurnard, and terakihi were not affected by the toxic algae and are still safe to eat, if the gut is removed,” he said.
+Fish, such as snapper, cod, gurnard, and terakihi are not affected by the toxin and are still safe to eat if the gut is removed.

-“Continued monitoring of the situation is planned, but in the meantime people should not take shellfish from this area,” said Dr Kiddle.
+Monitoring of the situation is ongoing, and in the meantime people should not take or consume shellfish from these areas.

 Toxic Shellfish Areas